CloudLabs-MOC/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/lab01-gettingstarted.md

 ## Explanation of Components

-1. **Microsoft Entra ID**: Microsoft Entra ID (formerly Azure Active Directory) is Microsoft’s cloud-based identity and access management service.
+1. **Microsoft Entra ID:** Microsoft Entra ID (formerly Azure Active Directory) is Microsoft’s cloud-based identity and access management service.
 It allows organizations to securely create, manage, and authenticate user identities, ensuring controlled access to cloud resources and applications.

-2. **Entra ID groups**: Entra ID groups are used to organize users and simplify access management within Microsoft Entra ID.
+2. **Entra ID groups:** Entra ID groups are used to organize users and simplify access management within Microsoft Entra ID.
 In this lab, you will work with Assigned Membership Groups, where users are manually added or removed by an administrator.
 This approach is ideal for managing static user sets such as departmental teams or lab administrators.

 # Getting Started with the Lab